Last updated on February 13th, 2023 at 09:32 am

 You cannot control many things, including what people say to you.
 You can only control your reactions.

 We all care about what others say to us.
 Those who say they don’t care are lying.
 They might care less than an average person but they still care.

 When you are younger, you’re more easily affected by people’s words because your confidence is not at its highest level.

 This becomes a problem because when you are less confident, you tend to believe what other people say more.
 Deep down, you ask yourself, ‘is this true?’

 Some people are complete buttheads.
 They are trying to deliberately hurt your feelings (it’s easier to ignore them because you convince yourself they don’t truly know you as a person).

-When loved ones say things that indirectly hurt your feelings, their words can pierce your heart.
+When loved ones say things that hurt your feelings (indirectly or not), their words can pierce your heart.
 They know you, almost too well, so they know where to hit you with your weak spots.

 Whenever this happens, people have all kinds of reactions.
 For me, it depends on the situation.
 It’s usually a tossup between losing my temper at the person or seething silently.

 When you feel yourself losing control of your emotions, take a few deep breaths to calm down.